aljurgens/javascript-exercises/README.md

 I did not check the solutions for these exercises, but all of my solutions pass each of their associated tests.

+Completed throughout the day, but once completed they were pushed individually to practice working with git.

 The following exercises were part of the main cirriculum:

 * helloWorld